angelovangel/nxf-shiny/README.md

     "multiple": false,
     "accept": [".fa", ".fasta", ".dna", ".gbk", ".genbank", ".embl"], "placeholder": "reference"
-  },
-  {
-    "type": "selectInput",
-    "inputId": "format",
-    "label": "Reference format",
-    "required": false,
-    "multiple": false,
-    "choices": {
-      "Fasta": "fasta",
-      "Genbank": "genbank",
-      "EMBL": "embl",
-      "Snapgene": "snapgene"
   }
-  }
 ]
 ```
-The keys correspond to the Shiny input objects.
+The keys correspond to the parameters of the Shiny input objects.
-The `inputId` corresponds to the extflow parameter name, and the value provided by the user is passed to nextflow.
+The `inputId` corresponds to the Nextflow parameter name, and the value provided by the user is passed to nextflow.
 For the above example, this is given to nextflow as:
 ```
 nextflow run pipeline --fastq path/to/file --format fasta ...
 ```
+### Supported Shiny input types
+All Shiny input types can be used - https://shiny.posit.co/r/getstarted/build-an-app/reactive-flow/ui-inputs.html

-> Some JSON keys are not used in Shiny input generation, but for conditional display or treat them as required.
+> Some JSON keys are not used in Shiny input generation, but for conditional display or help text.
 These are:
 > - `panel_condition`
 > - `required`
+> - `help`

 ### Add a new pipeline
 The steps to add a new nextflow pipeline for use with this Shiny app: